pboxx/FVModSync/README.md

 ##Features

-* Copy content from multiple CVS snippets in /Mods to a single target file in the game folder
+* Copy content from multiple CSV snippets in /Mods to a single target file in the game folder
-* Copy files other than CVS (scripts, images ...) as they are, keeping the directory structure intact
+* Copy files other than CSV (scripts, images ...) as they are, keeping the directory structure intact

 ##Requirements

+0. MS .NET Framework 4.5 is required for this version (I've changed this to .NET 3.5 for future updates)

 1. You need to create a Mods folder in your game files manually (ought to be Program Files/Steam/steamapps/common/Life is Feudal Forest Village), top level.
 The actual name of that folder is irrelevant, it's only referred to as "Mods folder" here for sake of simplicity.